 - Using pills while in dangerous situations such as driving

-- Becoming tolerant of the pill effects, such that you need more to feel a sensation
+- Becoming tolerant of pain pill effects, making you need more to feel a sensation

 - Harboring a strong urge to use the pills

 - Taking up too much time finding the drugs or recovering from their effects